 Under our Articles of Association and Dutch law, the members of our Board are collectively responsible for our management, general and financial affairs, and policy and strategy.
 Our executive director is primarily responsible for managing our day-to-day affairs.
-Our non-executive directors supervise our executive director and our general affairs, and provide general advice to him.
-In performing their duties, our directors are guided by the interest of our Company and, with the boundaries set by relevant Dutch law, must take into account the relevant interests of our stakeholders.
-In consultation with the Nominating and Corporate Governance Committee, the Board has determined that the current board structure is appropriate for the Company.
-Having staggered, multiple-year terms for our directors provides for stability, continuity and experience among our Board.
+Our non-executive directors supervise our executive director and our general affairs and provide general advice to him.
+In performing their duties, our directors are guided by the interest of our Company and, with the boundaries set by relevant Dutch law, must consider the relevant interests of our stakeholders.
+In consultation with the Nominating and Corporate Governance Committee of the Board (the "Nominating and Corporate Governance Committee"), the Board has determined that the current board structure is appropriate for the Company.
+Having staggered, multiple-year terms for our directors provides for stability, continuity, and experience among our Board.
 Further, the Board believes that building a cohesive board of directors is an important goal.
 In our industry in particular, long-term focus is critical.
 The time horizon required for successful development of gene therapies makes it vital that we have a board that understands the implications of this process and has the ability to develop and implement long-term strategies while benefiting from an in-depth knowledge of our business and operations.
-Our current board structure helps to ensure that there will be the continuity and stability of leadership required to resist the pressure to focus on short-term results at the expense of the long-term value and success of the Company.
+Our current board structure helps to ensure that there will be the continuity, and stability of leadership required to resist the pressure to focus on short-term results at the expense of the long-term value and success of the Company.
 Our future success depends in significant part on the ability to attract and retain capable and experienced directors.
 In this regard, we believe that longer terms for our directors will enhance director independence from both management and stockholder special interest groups.

-Under our Articles of Association and consistent with Dutch corporate governance principles, the Board appoints an executive director as Chief Executive Officer and appoints a non-executive director as Chairman of the Board.
+Under our Articles of Association and consistent with Dutch corporate governance principles, the Board appoints an executive director as Chief Executive Officer and appoints a non-executive director as Chair of the Board.
 We believe that the separation of these roles serves our Shareholders and us well.
-Philip Astley-Sparke currently serves as our Chairman, and will not be standing for reappointment at the 2021 Annual Meeting.
-The duties and responsibilities of the Chairman include, among others: determining the agenda and chairing the meetings of the Board, monitoring our Board to ensure that it operates effectively, ensuring that the directors receive accurate, timely, and clear information, encouraging active engagement by all directors, promoting effective relationships and open communication between the non-executive directors and the executive directors, and monitoring effective implementation of our Board decisions.
+David Meek currently serves as our Chair, and we expect he will continue in that capacity following the 2022 Annual Meeting.
+The duties and responsibilities of the Chair include, among others: determining the agenda and chairing the meetings of the Board, monitoring our Board to ensure that it operates effectively, ensuring that the directors receive accurate, timely, and clear information, encouraging active engagement by all directors, promoting effective relationships and open communication between the non-executive directors and the executive directors, and monitoring effective implementation of our Board decisions.